CAOSD-group/fm-json-kubernetes/README.md

 - `kubernetes_combined_04.uvl`: Final synthesized feature model.
 - `descriptions_01.json`: Grouped and parsed feature descriptions used for constraint generation.

+#### Dataset of files extracted:

+- `YAMLs02.rar`: Original YAMLs dowloaded that we use for the validation configs.
+Link to drive files: https://drive.google.com/file/d/1VLjsEPAsJ5GcadK7FpKCZQgDt2_5C16z/view?usp=sharing
+- `outputs_json_mappeds11`: Final mapping of the configs from the YAMLs files in the enviroment of the Feature Model.
+Link to drive: https://drive.google.com/file/d/1bf3VYn3mHPKW-qlAhR-JTodPqsY2qvfH/view?usp=sharing

 ---

 ## Architecture and repository structure